Playlist

 Transcript

-00:00 Welcome to Pharmacology by Lecturio.
-My name is Dr. Shukle and we're going to talk today about anti-viral agents.
+00:01 Welcome to Pharmacology by Lecturio.
+My name is Dr.

-00:09 The pharmacology of anti-viral agents is complex so what we're going to do is we're going to take a look at how viruses get into a mammalian cell first so that we can understand where each of these drugs work.
+00:09 The pharmacology of antiviral agents is complex, so what we're going to do is we're going to take a look at how viruses get into a mammalian cell first so that we can understand where each of these drugs work.

-00:36 These drugs work very, very well in reducing the effectiveness of the virus to replicate.
+00:29 This is where entry and fusion inhibitors act.
+By inhibiting viral attachment and entry, these drugs work very, very well in reducing the effectiveness of the virus to replicate.

 00:43 The second stage of viral penetration is viral penetration.
+This is where the interferon, especially interferon alpha, is quite effective.

-00:55 Now drugs like amantadine and rimantadine are very effective at preventing uncoating and therefore replication within the cell.
+01:02 The third stage is the uncoating of the virus particle.
+Now, drugs like amantadine and rimantadine are very effective at preventing uncoating and therefore replication within the cell.

-01:03 Now speaking of replication, one of the first stages of replication is early protein synthesis and then nucleic acid synthesis.
-In terms of nucleic acid synthesis we can inhibit a reverse transcriptase; I'll explain what that means in a minute.
+01:21 Now, speaking of replication, one of the first stages of replication is early protein synthesis and then nucleic acid synthesis.

-01:18 The next stage or the last stage of protein synthesis is called late protein synthesis.
+01:35 The next stage or the last stage of protein synthesis is called late protein synthesis.

-01:25 This is also processing of these proteins and this process is blocked by protease inhibitors.
+01:42 This is also processing of these proteins and this process is blocked by protease inhibitors.

-01:40 This is blocked by maturation inhibitors.
+01:58 This is blocked by maturation inhibitors.

-01:43 And finally, we have viral release.
+02:10 And finally, we have viral release.

-02:01 So we have, in general, anti-HIV drugs, anti-herpetic drugs, drugs that we use in the treatment and prevention of influenza, and drugs that we use in other types of viral infections.
+02:28 So we have, in general, anti-HIV drugs, anti-herpes drugs, drugs that we use in the treatment and prevention of influenza, and drugs that we use in other types of viral infections.
+We're going to focus first on the anti-HIV agents.

 About the Lecture